mzattera/v4j/docs/007/index.md

 Pedestalled gallows in slot 5 appear relatively seldom, they behaves in the same way.

-They might be preceded by 'o' or 'C' and followed by 'e', 'd', 'a' or 'o' in slot 8, or the final 'y' in slot 11:
+They might be preceded by 'o' or 'C' and followed by 'e' (slot 6), 'a' or 'o' (slot 8), or the final 'y' in slot 11:

 ![5](images/5.PNG)